Rats: Night of Terror: Plot

 Set 225 years after a nuclear holocaust in 2015 in the modern day, the survivors are divided between those who live in comfortable underground cities and the "New Primitives" who live in the sunlight.
 A group of 11 of these people come across a mysterious, abandoned village.
 Despite the presence of numerous horribly mutilated corpses, the adventurers decide to settle in town after discovering a large amount of food, a greenhouse with various fruit trees and a reservoir of drinking water.
 The following night hundreds and hundreds of hungry genetically mutated rats are ready to attack them one by one.

-Lucifer and Lilith are making love and expelled by the group for being too loud, after an argument Lucifer becomes intoxicated and is attacked and knocked into the sewer where he is devoured at the same time a sleeping Lilith is attacked and eaten from the inside, a rat later emerges from her mouth when her corpse is found - as this happens Noah appears after also being attacked and the leader of the gang, Kurt is forced to kill him with a flamethrower.
+Lucifer and Lilith are making love and expelled by the group for being too loud.
+After an argument, Lucifer becomes intoxicated and is attacked and knocked into the sewer where he is devoured.
+At the same time a sleeping Lilith is attacked and eaten from the inside.
+A rat later emerges from her mouth when her corpse is found - as this happens Noah appears after also being attacked and the leader of the gang, Kurt is forced to kill him with a flamethrower.

-The group decide to barricade themselves inside until dawn and as they do Diana is attacked and is bitten multiple times making her ill.
-Chocolate tends to Diana and tells the group she needs her bite wounds treated or they will become infected so the men decide to go fetch medicine and water while the women keep an eye on Diana but Duke refuses to help anyone and stays in safety.
+The group decide to barricade themselves inside until dawn and, as they do, Diana is attacked and is bitten multiple times, making her ill.
+Chocolate tends to Diana and tells the group she needs her bite wounds treated or they will become infected.
+The men decide to go fetch medicine and water while the women keep an eye on Diana, but Duke refuses to help anyone and stays in safety.

 Tarus is the next killed as the survivors attempt to escape the basement, as he falls down the stairs and is devoured.
-Duke loses his mind and challenges Kurt for leadership but nobody supports him.
-Her takes Myrna prisoner and attempts to escape but once at the groups vehicles he is attacked and killed when he drops a grenade which also kills Myrna.
+Duke loses his mind and challenges Kurt for leadership, but nobody supports him.
+He takes Myrna prisoner and attempts to escape but once at the group's vehicles he is attacked and killed when he drops a grenade which also kills Myrna.
 After seeing this Diana retreats and commits suicide by slashing her wrists and her partially eaten body is found by the four remaining survivors.
 They again retreat and find a recording of a distressed man warning anyone who finds the town that the rats will kill them like they have his friends.

 The survivors are once again attacked by the relentless rats and Deus and Kurt sacrifice themselves to barricade the door to allow Video and Chocolate to escape outside where teams in hazmat suits appear from the sewers, gas all the rats and save the pair.
-As the survivors thank their saviors and remark they are all friends because they are of the same human race, the leader of the rescue team removes his mask, revealing himself to be a humanoid rat.
+The duo correctly discern the team are from Delta-2, a sector of underground dwellers who were said to aid those above ground.
+As the survivors thank their saviors and remark they are all friends because they are of the same human race, the leader of the rescue team removes his mask; revealing himself to be a humanoid rat.